-The most recent list of providers, pharmacies, and suppliers is available on our website at www.mclarenhealthplan.org/mclarenmedicare.
+The most recent list of providers, suppliers and pharmacies is available on our website at www.mclarenhealthplan.org/mclarenmedicare.

 If you don't have your copy of the Provider/Pharmacy Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
 Requests for hard copy Provider/Pharmacy Directories will be mailed to you within three business days.